Yu-Core/Serilog-Sinks-SQLite-Maui/README.md

+# Serilog.Sinks.SQLite.Maui

 The fork of [Serilog.Sinks.SQLite](https://github.com/saleem-mirza/serilog-sinks-sqlite)

 Referring to this issue https://github.com/saleem-mirza/serilog-sinks-sqlite/issues/24#issuecomment-608555305

-It can run normally in Maui
+It can run normally in Maui(.NET 7)

 I made the following changes